-Simultaneously with the reduction of the maximum lending amount of the Facility, the Company invested \$1.6 million in a convertible note issued by the SHM, which matures on October 20, 2021.
-The convertible note bears interest at 10.0%, with all interest payments deferred until maturity, and the entire unpaid balance of principal and accrued interest due upon maturity.
-The principal amount of the convertible note and any accrued and unpaid interest may be converted into equity of the Transaction Party at the Company's option on the maturity date, or earlier upon certain events.
+Simultaneously with the reduction of the maximum lending amount of the Facility, the Company invested \$1.6 million in a convertible note issued by SHM, which had a maturity date of October 20, 2021.
+The convertible note bore interest at 10.0%, with all interest payments deferred until maturity, and the entire unpaid balance of principal and accrued interest due upon maturity.
+The principal amount of the convertible note and any accrued and unpaid interest was convertible into equity of SHM at the Company's option on the maturity date, or earlier upon certain events.

 In June 2018, SHM breached certain provisions of the distribution agreement, which constituted an event of default under the Facility.
 As a result of the occurrence of one or more events of default, the Company provided notice to SHM to demand immediate payment of all outstanding borrowings under the Facility and the convertible note, including accrued interest.
 SHM was unable to pay the outstanding borrowings and accrued interest and therefore, an administrator was appointed and SHM entered into United Kingdom administration (bankruptcy) proceedings.
-The Company has determined that its investments in

-SHM, including the Facility, the convertible note, accrued interest and a minor equity investment, are other-than-temporarily impaired and has recorded a \$5.9 million impairment charge during the three months ended June 30, 2018 in order to reduce the fair value of the Company's investment in SHM to zero.
-This charge was recorded in "Other (expense)/income, net" in the consolidated statements of operations.
-The investment was previously reported within "Other assets" on the consolidated balance sheet.
+The Company has determined that its investments in SHM, including the Facility, the convertible note, accrued interest and a minor equity investment, experienced an other-than-temporary impairment and therefore, the Company recorded a \$5.9 million impairment charge during the three months ended June 30, 2018 in order to reduce the fair value of the Company's investment in SHM to zero.
+This charge was recorded in Other (expense)/income, net in the consolidated statements of operations.
+The investment was previously reported within Other assets on the consolidated balance sheet.